mayukhdas/MLNBoostDB/README.md

 *Note that this is for learning a Boosted MLN with in-memory Relational Database integration (Malec et al. ILP 2016).
 Most arguments are same as the original MLN-Boost(Khot et al. ICDM 2011) platform*

 *<b>Warning!!
-Further note that this implementation does NOT work with precomputes in the BK file.
+Further note that this implementation <u>does NOT work with precomputes or derived precidates</u> in the BK file.
 PLEASE remove all precomputes and/or derived predicates that are not directly present in the evidence</b>*

 ### Primary Runnable Binary